 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are 'Received' fields in email headers?
+What does the 'Received' header in an email signify?

 Open an interactive chat with Bash